Colposcopy and Cervical Treatments

 Worldwide, cervical cancer is the second most common female malignancy.
 The national cervical screening programmes in the UK have reduced both incidence of and deaths from the disease.
 Colposcopy is used within this programme as a secondary tool.
 Human papillomavirus (HPV) is the main cause of cervical cancer.
 HPV vaccination against high-risk oncotypes of HPV is expected to reduce the incidence and deaths from cervical cancer still further.

-- There is compelling evidence that many women become very anxious when they are called to attend for colposcopy.
+- Many women become very anxious when they are called to attend for colposcopy.
 Accurate and clear information is important to allay anxiety.

 - Simple analgesia one hour before the procedure is sometimes recommended.
 Paracetamol or non-steroidal anti-inflammatory drugs (NSAIDs) may be used but NSAIDs may increase bleeding from any procedure, due to the antiplatelet effect of these drugs.